FAQ

 CIB seven is aimed specifically at companies that need a reliable platform for extensive, business-critical processes, and at the same time value an environment in which they can act as co-creators.

-CIB seven is constantly evolving to cover and expand all of Camunda 7's enterprise functions.
+CIB seven is constantly evolving to cover and expand all of Camunda 7's Enterprise Features.
+Click here for the current Release-Plan.

 These include, among others: